Blog/Interview Preparation/How to Prepare for an Academic Interview

 2. Prepare Your Research Narrative

 You must be able to explain your academic profile as a coherent story, not disconnected achievements.
+Prepare clear answers to:

 • What problem interests you academically?